lingerxu/granger_point_process/README.md

-# Toolkit for Discovering Temporal Dependencies in Time Series Data with Granger Causality
+# Toolkit for Discovering Directional Influences in Time Series Data with Granger Causality